 Caregiver – Primary: Person principally responsible for the care and supervision of the person.

-Caregiver Living Expenses: Expenses incurred by a caregiver who lives in the same household as the person receiving waiver services when the caregiver also provides one of four approved services.
+Caregiver living expenses: Certain expenses incurred by a caregiver who lives in the same household as the person who receives waiver services when the caregiver also provides an approved service.

-Carve Out: Arrangement whereby specific services are eliminated from health insurance coverage under a capitated rate.
-The carved-out services may then be obtained on a fee-for-service basis.
+Carve out: Arrangement in which specific services are eliminated from health insurance coverage under a capitated rate.
+A person may then receive services on a fee-for-service basis.

-Case Mix Classification: Classification of a person for the purposes of establishing payment levels that relies on the ability to complete certain activities of daily living (ADL) the need for behavioral interventions and clinical or nursing care required.
-Case Mix classification was developed as a payment system for nursing facilities; used for establishing individual community budgets under various programs.
+Case mix classification: Classification of a person for the purposes of establishing payment levels that relies on a person's ability to complete certain activities of daily living (ADLs), his/her need for behavioral interventions and his/her need for clinical or nursing care.
+Case mix classification was developed as a payment system for nursing facilities, and it is used for establishing individual community budgets under various programs.

-Centers for Independent Living (CILS): Service organizations designed specifically to assist persons with disabilities in achieving and maintaining independent lifestyles.
-CILS are run by persons with disabilities who themselves have been successful in establishing independent lives and have a deep commitment to assisting other persons with disabilities in becoming more independent.
-There are eight Centers for Independent Living in Minnesota.
+Centers for independent living (CILs): Service organizations designed to help people with disabilities achieve and maintain independent lifestyles.
+CILs are run by people with disabilities who themselves have successfully established independent lives and have a deep commitment to help other people with disabilities become more independent.
+There are eight CILs in Minnesota.

-Centers for Medicaid and Medicare Services (CMS): Federal agency within the U.S. Department of Health and Human Services, previously known as the Health Care Financing Administration (HCFA), responsible to administer the Medicare and Medicaid program.
-CMS assures that states properly administer national health care programs, establish policies for paying health care providers, conduct research on the effectiveness of various methods of health care management, assess the quality of health care facilities/services and take enforcement actions as appropriate.
+Centers for Medicaid & Medicare Services (CMS): Federal agency within the U.S. Department of Health and Human Services, previously known as the Health Care Financing Administration (HCFA).
+CMS administers the Medicare and Medicaid programs.
+CMS ensures states administer national health care programs properly, establishes policies for paying health care providers, conducts research on the effectiveness of various methods of health care management, assesses the quality of health care facilities/services and takes enforcement actions as appropriate.

-Chore Services: Support or assist to a person or their primary caregiver to maintain a clean, sanitary and safe home.
+Chore services: Assistance provided to a person or his/her primary caregiver to help maintain a clean, sanitary and safe environment.

-Cognitive Rehabilitation Therapy: Services and interventions specifically designed to improve cognitive functions.
+Cognitive rehabilitation therapy: Services and interventions designed to improve cognitive functions.

 Commissioner: Commissioner of the Minnesota Department of Human Services.

-Commissioner's Designee: Individual who is designated by the Commissioner to work at the direction of the Commissioner.
+Commissioner's designee: Person designated by the commissioner to work at the commissioner's direction.

-Common Carrier: Transportation of a person by bus, taxicab, other commercial carrier or by private automobile.
+Common carrier: Transportation provided by bus, taxicab, other commercial carrier or private automobile.

-Common Entry Point (CEP): Former name for the Minnesota Adult Abuse Reporting Center (MAARC).
+Common entry point (CEP): See Minnesota Adult Abuse Reporting Center (MAARC).